Azure-Samples/azure-cache-redis-demos/README.md

 - Create an Azure Redis Cache and obtain the connection string.
 [Instruction](https://learn.microsoft.com/azure/azure-cache-for-redis/quickstart-create-redis)

+### Quick Start: Deploy the project to Azure
+1. Open a command prompt
+2. Change directory to the project folder where azure.yaml file is located
+3. Run:
+    ```
+    azd up
+    ```
+4. Follow command prompt to enter environment name and select subscription
+5. This will create all the resources needed to run the sample:
+- Azure App Services Web App
+- Azure Cache for Redis
+- Azure SQL server and databases
+- VNET and subnets for security
+- private endpoints for connecting the resources to the subnets

+6. The azd commands do not do Entity Framework Migration.
+Repeat the section above for running EF migrations on the databases from your local development machine.
+Add firewall rules to the SQL database if you experience connection errors due to public access not allowed.

+7. To clean up the environment, run
+    ```
+    azd down
+    ```

-### Quickstart - running the project locally with an instance of Azure Cache for Redis in your Azure subscription
+### Running the project locally with an instance of Azure Cache for Redis in your Azure subscription

 1. Obtain the sample code.
     * Download zip.
 Extract the .zip file